Plastic-free packaging: Fedrigoni relies on Papkot's French innovation

 A strategic partnership for industrialization

-For the Italian, this agreement represents "enormous potential thanks to the opportunity packaging.
+For the Italian, this agreement represents "enormous potential thanks to the opportunity to acquire "disruptive technology to develop fully recyclable, single-material packaging.

 Thanks to this investment, Fedrigoni intends to play a key role in the industrialization of Papkot technology.